fhsal/PyCity_Schools/README.md

 ## Analysis

-The analysis of re-running the school district analysis had two components:
+Re-running the school district analysis had two components:

-(1) replacing the scores of the 9th grade Thomas High School students with 'nan' - which effectively impacted all the aggregate stats in which these scores had previously been included;  and
+(1) replacing the scores of the 9th grade Thomas High School students with 'NaN' - which effectively impacted all the aggregate stats in which these scores had previously been included;  and

 (2) Removing the 9th grade Thomas High School students from the population totals - which effectively impacted all the aggregate population related stats in which these students had previously been included (e.g., total students, per-student stats, etc.)

 ### Analysis approach

+The analysis involved unsing the pandas 'loc' method and numPy to identify all the 9th graders from Thomas High School and replacing only their grades with 'NaN".
+It was then necessary to re-run all the grade statistics, sorts and aggregations with the Thomas High School 9th graders effectively removed from the data since they no longer have scores which contribute to the computed means, % pass for math/reading/overall or student population counts.
+This has a small, but pervasive effect on the outcomes of the analysis.

 ![img](https://github.com/fhsal/PyCity_Schools/blob/main/Resources/screen1.png)